 The Buttes, though only a few hundred feet off the prairie, dominate the landscape.

-After this navel grazing, we drove along the road and found one of the many ample sites that make for a suitable camp.
+After this navel gazing, we drove along the road and found one of the many ample sites that make for a suitable camp.
 With the exception of a few area, camping is allowed anywhere on public land.

 We found a spot overlooking the Buttes and had it all to ourselves.
 Looking back from where I was taking some photos, I could not help but chuckle.
 It looked like a Chevy truck commercial!
 (Except I doubt Chevy used circa-1999 S-10 pickups in their new ads!!! )